bitherder/qmk_firmware/keyboards/planck/keymaps/bitherder/a.typ

 T:
  :			DRILL PATTERNS
  :
- :For the rest of this lesson, I will display a line of text in the middle of the :screen and instructions at the top of the screen.
+ :For the rest of this lesson, I will display a line of text in the middle of :the screen and instructions at the top of the screen.
  :
  :All you have to do is type in the characters that you see in the middle of :the screen.
 If you hit the correct key, I will not do anything.
-If you make :a mistake, I will display a large X under the letter that you got wrong and :beep the terminal.
-In either event, just keep going by typing the next letter.
+If you :make a mistake, I will display a large X under the letter that you got wrong :and beep the terminal.
+In either event, just keep going by typing the next :letter.
  :
  :When you have finished typing the line, hit the RETURN key.
-To do this, extend :the little finger of your right hand over to the RETURN key.
-Hit the key and :zip the finger back to its home position.
-Be careful not to let your other :fingers move far from their home positions in the process.
-Also, be careful :not to type an extra space at the end of the line.
+To do this, :extend the little finger of your right hand over to the RETURN key.
+Hit the :key and zip the finger back to its home position.
+Be careful not to let :your other fingers move far from their home positions in the process.
+Also, :be careful not to type an extra space at the end of the line.
  :
  :If you made no mistakes on the line, I will display the next drill pattern.
-If :you did make a mistake, I will beep at you and make you do the line again.
-If :on the second try you made more than two mistakes, I will beep again and make :you try again, etc.  Don't forget to use your right thumb for the SPACE bar.
+ :If you did make a mistake, I will beep at you and make you do the line :again.
+If on the second try you made more than two mistakes, I will beep :again and make you try again, etc.  Don't forget to use your right thumb for :the SPACE bar.

 I:(1) Try this:
 *:_A_R_L3